-- Q-learning: classic model-free RL algorithm - Q-learning: choose next action - 1.
-Either exploits agent knowledge about system, i.e., the current estimates Q, by greedily selecting the action that minimizes the estimated future costs - 2.
-Or explores by selecting a random action to improve its system knowledge - We consider ε -greedy action selection method - Q-learning: update step
+- Q-learning: baseline model-free RL algorithm - Given current state, the agent chooses next action - 1.
+Either exploiting its knowledge about system (i.e., current estimates of Q-function stored in Q-table) by greedily selecting the action that minimizes the estimated future costs - 2.
+Or exploring by selecting a random action to improve its knowledge about system - We consider $\epsilon$ -greedy action selection method